srengin/BusTracker/README.md

 ***

 # License information:
-The starter files for this project is under MIT license:
+The starter files for this project are under MIT license:

 MIT License

 Copyright (c) 2020 John Williams